 - Its behaviour is diverging which means that indicates that it changes the beams coming to it.

-- This lens has edges thick than another surface.
-It used for the treatment of myopia that is a disease of short sight ness.
+- This lens has edges thicker than other surfaces.
+It is used for the treatment of myopia which is a disease of short sight ness.

 Convex Lens

-- The structure of this lens is opposite of the concave lense mean its inner side is thick the outer side or edges.
+- The structure of this lens is opposite of the concave lens meaning its inner side is thick the outer side or edges.

-- Ray of light after passing through it merge at a single point called the focal point.
+- Ray of light after passing through it merges at a single point called the focal point.

 - It used in cameras